The Pulitzer Prize Thumbnails Project: 1930

 been tracking for five years.
 The gentle side is Flag, the motherless fawn whom Jody takes into his care.

-Read this book online.
+Read the book online.

 The Grapes of Wrath